safinaskar/gavin/README-EN.markdown

 (You can skip this step because the package contents precompiled `deobfuscated/kernel` and `deobfuscated/fs.tar` for real hardware and deobfuscated/qemu-kernel and deobfuscated/qemu-fs.tar for Qemu.)
 In short, you need to build this on an x86 GNU/Linux machine.
-If you wish to try to compile on an OS other than GNU/Linux you may need modify the Makefile to compile `sh` and `vi` using a cross-compiler that produces ELF binaries -- i.e. a cross-compiler targeting x86 GNU/Linux.
+If you wish to try to compile on an OS other than GNU/Linux you may need modify the Makefile to compile `sh`, `vi` and `prim` using a cross-compiler that produces ELF binaries -- i.e. a cross-compiler targeting x86 GNU/Linux.
 Also, you need very old version of gcc -- 3.3.5 or similar.
 * Next, find a suitable machine to run the OS on.
 It should be perfectly safe, and since it does not directly attempt to access any hard disk drives
 (only a ramdisk loaded by the bootloader) it should do no damage to your existing setup, BUT I ACCEPT NO LIABILITY FOR ANY DAMAGE DONE BY THIS PROGRAM.